Explore how delivery management software saves you time by automating delivery planning, and how much time you ACTUALLY save by using it.

 Rather than passively waiting for orders, this lets you empower employees to take a proactive role in your organization.

 Many decentralized organizations hire professionals close to their delivery networks.

 Their working knowledge of the local roads and supply chains makes planning deliveries at new sites.

-Removing the need to train and deploy teams when opening up new networks lets you apply proven tactics to grow your delivery operations.
+Removing the need to train and deploy teams when opening up new networks lets you apply proven delivery tactics to grow your operations.

 Instead of sending regional managers from your central offices, you can rely on new hires to put your plans into action.

 But despite the benefits, decentralization isn’t without its downsides.